FatTrack/Machine-Learning/README.md

 ### 1. Download Images Using Bing Image Downloader
    - Use **Bing Image Downloader** to download images of food based on categories (e.g., satay, rendang, nasi goreng).
    - The images will be saved in a structured folder according to the food category.
+   - in this case we use kaggle to save our dataset

 ### 2. Open the .ipynb File in Google Colab or Jupyter Notebook
    - Open the `.ipynb` file in **Google Colab** or **Jupyter Notebook**.
    - Select **File > Save a copy in Drive** to save a copy of the file to your Google Drive account.
 This allows you to edit and run the notebook in Google Colab.
+   -  Use **!kaggle** to download images of food from the prepared dataset that already Uploaded in Kaggle.

 ### 3. Preprocessing Data
    - Preprocess the downloaded images: